 Note: Csat uses a 4-point scale, CX Greatness and Customer Emotion Experience use 5-point scales, Net Promoter Score® and Net Retention Index use 11-point scales

-Another common question asked of SQM is, “Are these Top 10 CX Metrics and corresponding world class performance targets only for contact centers that handle simple issues (e.g., retail), or can they also be used for contact centers that handle complex issues (e.g., insurance, financial, or telco)?”
-It has been SQM’s experience that contact centers that handle complex contacts have been able to achieve these world class performance targets.
-Customers do not judge their contact channel experience based on the complexity of the inquiry or problem; rather, they judge their experience based on whether or not their issue was resolved, preferably in the first channel used and in one contact.
-As a result, SQM is of the opinion that these targets apply to all contact centers, whether they handle simple or complex issues.
+SQM's experience has shown that contact centers that handle complex contacts have achieved these world-class performance targets.
+In addition, customers do not judge their contact channel experience based on the complexity of the inquiry or problem; instead, they judge their experience based on whether or not their issue was resolved, preferably in the first channel used and in one contact.
+As a result, SQM believes that these targets apply to all contact centers, whether they handle simple or complex issues.

 Tips for using a VoC Closed-loop process for measuring and improving customers' experiences using contact channels for resolving an inquiry or problem are to:

 - Conduct post-contact channel CX surveys within one business day of the customer's interaction.
 When a customer is surveyed within one business day, they can remember the experience and, in many cases, see it as a follow-up contact.

 - Follow up with customers identified as dissatisfied and/or their contact was unresolved to determine how their inquiry could be resolved, as this is a golden opportunity to provide service recovery.